BLACK FRIDAY SALE 30% OFF!

 Folic Acid is the synthetic form of folate

 Folic acid is the synthetic form of folate and is found in most leading prenatal vitamin brands, as well as fortified foods.
+Health influencer Gary Brecka has been sounding the alarm on how those with common MTHFR mutations may run into issues when eating a diet high in foods fortified with folic acid.

-A study published in the British Journal of Pharmacology compared the body’s absorption of 6(S)-5-MTHF to folic acid in healthy women who had MTHFR mutations.
+However, a study published in the British Journal of Pharmacology compared the body’s absorption of 6(S)-5-MTHF to folic acid in healthy women who had MTHFR mutations.
 The study found that 6(S)-5-MTHF was far superior at increasing vitamin B9 levels in the blood plasma.1

 That’s why advanced prenatal vitamins with methylfolate can be important; they ensure moms can successfully provide this crucial nutrient to their developing babies.
+Brecka’s arguments about unmetabolized folic acid are his are strongest – this is a real issue for many of us.

 See also: What is the health impact of the MTHFR gene?